Heading for the light at the end of the tunnel…

 We encourage everyone to keep exercising their grey matter – from board games to prepared debates, chess to crosswords – it’s good to keep your brain moving.

 We also offer a full and complete rehabilitation programme for people who are ready to move out of The Upstreet Project and back into independent or supported living accommodation.
-Artichoak Cottage and our Pathways Units (part of Roberta House) are available for people who are ready to be more independent but wish to remain part of our extended community until they are ready to go back to their own home or on into other accommodation.
+Artichoak Cottage is designed for people who are ready to be more independent but wish to remain part of our extended community until they are ready to go back to their own home or on into other accommodation.

 However, it’s not all work either and people here have a full social schedule as well.
-Long term alcohol abuse can often lead to social withdrawal so we encourage everyone to be part of the in-house community as well as to make friends outside of the home through clubs, volunteering, classes and the church.
-We also strongly encourage and often assist people with staying in touch with, or getting back in contact with, their families and old friends.
-Visitors are made very welcome and often join us for lunch or events.
+Long term alcohol abuse can often lead to chaotic lifestyles, social withdrawal and unequal, unhealthy relationships, so we encourage everyone to be part of the in-house community as well as to make friends outside of the home.
+COVID-19 has obviously made that more challenging, but we have become very creative about assisting people with staying in touch with, or getting back in contact with, their families and old friends.

 Arts & Crafts sessions mean that our clients are involved in a variety of projects; painting, creating collages and mosaics, making jewellery and a wide variety of other projects.
 Many of our clients find this very relaxing and therapeutic.

 Our Client Development programme is constantly evolving to meet the personal development needs of each of our clients.
-If you would like to know more about Roberta & Elizabeth House and whether we might be able to help you, your relative or your client, please click here.
+If you would like to know more about Elizabeth House and Artichoak Cottage and whether we might be able to help you, your relative or your client, please click here.